antoniopssousa1/antoniopssousa1/README.md

 ## 🚀 About Me
-I'm a Data Scientist & Engineer from University of Coimbra.
+I'm a Data Scientist & Engineer from University of Coimbral, currently getting MSc in Economics.